xlang-ai/Spider2/README.md

 ## 📰 News

+- 2024-10-16: We have cleaned the data in BigQuery, significantly reducing the execution cost of SQL queries.
+We have now released 80% of the Spider 2.0-lite data, so please stay tuned for updates on the paper and the complete dataset.

 - 2024-08-28: We released a smaller version of Spider 2.0 (~ 25% of the full dataset) containing 190 examples to give users early access.
 The full dataset and the paper will be available in two weeks.
 As this is a preliminary release, there may be errors.
 Your feedback would be invaluable in refining the dataset.
 Stay tuned!

 ## 👋 Overview